From the College Board

-For example, if a researcher tries to condition a person to salivate to the sound of the tone 🎶, but the participant believes that it was a piece of clothing 👕 the experimenter was wearing that produced the response, and the participant may show conditioning to the shirt 👕and not the tone 🎶
+For example, if a researcher tries to condition a person to salivate to the sound of the tone 🎶, but the participant believes that it was a piece of clothing 👕 the experimenter was wearing that produced the response, the participant may show conditioning to the shirt 👕and not the tone 🎶.

 Edward Lee Thorndike

-Known for latent learning.
+Tolman is known for latent learning.
 His work with rat mazes 🐀 revealed that rats were learning how to go through the maze even though it was not immediately apparent.
 When rats went through numerous trials through the maze without reward for finishing the maze, they did not demonstrate any improvement in time.